Asymetrical And Unilateral Exercises

 One way to circumvent this is for the fitness professional to introduce tempo training.

-If a client is carrying out an asymmetrical dumbbell bench press (see video), they will risk rotating their body if they use too heavy a weight.
-By using a lighter weight but introducing tempo training – where the exercise is slowed down and the dumbbell is held in position – the personal trainer will be putting the client’s pecs under stress for longer, fatiguing them and ensuring that the muscles aren’t undertrained.
+If a client is performing an asymmetrical dumbbell bench press (see video), they risk rotating their body if they use too heavy a weight.
+By using a lighter weight and introducing tempo training – where the exercise is slowed down and the dumbbell is held in position – the personal trainer will put the client’s pecs under stress for a longer period, fatiguing them and ensuring that the muscles aren’t overtrained.

 Related articles: Functional Training- a new tool for personal trainers and Neuromotor exercise training